aspose-slides/Aspose.Slides-API-References/english/php-java/chartdatapointcollection/adddatapointforbarseries/_index.md

 ---
 title: addDataPointForBarSeries
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 30
 url: /php-java/chartdatapointcollection/adddatapointforbarseries/
 ---

-## addDataPointForBarSeries(com.aspose.slides.IChartDataCell) method
+## addDataPointForBarSeries(ChartDataCell value)  method

  Creates the new data point and adds it to the end of collection.
  Applicable for series which chartType is one of Column or Bar subtypes (see also  ChartTypeCharacterizer#isChartTypeColumn(int) and  ChartTypeCharacterizer#isChartTypeBar(int) method).